d2l-ai/d2l-en/chapter_convolutional-modern/nin.md

 ## Exercises

-1. Tune the hyper-parameters to improve the classification accuracy.
+1. Tune the hyperparameters to improve the classification accuracy.
 1. Why are there two $1\times 1$ convolutional layers in the NiN block?
 Remove one of them, and then observe and analyze the experimental phenomena.
 1. Calculate the resource usage for NiN
     * What is the number of parameters?